Article by Mina Phillips

 Rainwater harvesting systems are a natural and safe way to water your garden.
 Rainwater harvesting involves collecting, storing and using rainwater for gardening, cleaning and, when filtered correctly, for drinking.
 Rainwater collection systems require the installation of a rainwater tank and need regular maintenance.

 Expect to pay $15,000+ for a rainwater harvesting system.
-If you are interested in installing a rainwater harvesting system get in touch with a specialist, as it can be complicated process.
+If you are interested in installing a rainwater harvesting system get in touch with a specialist, as it can be a complicated process.

 Another option is to install a greywater system.
 Greywater is household wastewater, which may be water from your shower or laundry.
 Greywater systems redirect and reuse this wastewater.
 It can be used to water your garden through the use of an irrigation system or storage tank.
-The cost of installation a greywater system can range from $4,000 - $20,000+.
+The cost of installing a greywater system can range from $4,000 - $20,000+.

-While a great way of reusing water, grey water systems do require, sometimes complicated, installation and maintenance.
-Grey water should not come into contact with humans, so wearing gloves is recommended when dealing with it.
+While a great way of reusing water, greywater systems do require, sometimes complicated, installation and maintenance.
+Greywater should not come into contact with humans, so wearing gloves is recommended when dealing with it.